 If you choose to chain-reference your Bible, you can write in the back of your Bible somewhere: “Gospel Presentation GP 1 John 5:13”

 We will be using “Gospel Presentation” for the name of the study and “GP” for the abbreviation as we continue chain-referencing the study.
 1 John 5:13 is our first verse.
 At each verse just write nearby, “GP, the key thought or question (can be abbreviated) for each verse, followed by the next verse you will go to.”

 Okay let’s go to our first verse now.

 Key Question: “If Jesus were to come today would you be saved?”

-These things have I written unto you that believe on the name of the Son of God; that ye may know that ye have eternal life, and that ye may believe on the name of the Son of God.
-1 John 5:13
+These things I have written to you who believe in the name of the Son of God, that you may know that you have eternal life, and that you may continue to believe in the name of the Son of God.
+1 John 5:13 NKJV

 God wants us to know we are saved.
 He does not want us wondering or hoping, but knowing that we have eternal life.
 We have done nothing to earn this, but then again, what did the angels do to earn their place in heaven?
 Nothing!
 They were just created there.
 Before and after sin and the cross, life has always been a free gift and always will be.

 Key Question: “If you were to stand before God and He asked you why He should allow you into His kingdom what would you say?”